 The Dachshund belongs to the Hound Group, which is further divided into two categories: scent hounds and sight hounds.
 Dachshunds fall into the scent hound category, alongside breeds like the Bloodhound and Basset Hound.
 This classification is a testament to their keen sense of smell and hunting heritage.

 Dachshunds are small to medium-sized dogs.
-They typically weigh between 11 to 32 pounds (5 to 15 kilograms) and stand 5 to 9 inches (13 to 23 centimeters) tall at the shoulder.
+They typically weigh between 5 to 15 kilogrammes and stand 13 to 23 centimetres tall at the shoulder.
 Their elongated bodies give them a distinctive appearance that sets them apart from other breeds.

 Dachshunds come in three coat varieties, each with its unique characteristics:

-In terms of appearance, Dachshunds have a unique and charming look characterized by their elongated bodies, short legs, and long ears.
+In terms of appearance, Dachshunds have a unique and charming look characterised by their elongated bodies, short legs, and long ears.
 Their expressive eyes and playful expressions make them incredibly endearing.

 Dachshunds are renowned for their loving and loyal nature, making them excellent companions for many families.
 However, their suitability as pets depends on various factors, including the owner's lifestyle and expectations.
 Here are some key considerations: